 Let us recall the first white men who set foot upon Long Island, September 4, 1609, the renowned Hendrik Hudson and his adventurous crew of 18, who disembarked from the Crescent or Half Moon.
 On this shore, according to their record, "they found the soil of white sand, and a vast number of plum trees loaded with fruit, many of them covered with grape vines of different kinds.
 They saw also a great quantity of snipe and other birds."
-According to the words of Hudson's Journal, he sent men on shore in a boat and these "caught ten great mullet, a foot and a half long, and a ray as great as four men could haul into the ship."
-(This is the first recorded fish story of Long Island).
-The ray, today, is understood to be a devil fish of the tropics.
+According to the words of Hudson's Journal, he sent men on shore in a boat and

 Two boys playing marbles in front of Whitepot School.

 From an old cut of 1847.